-There are lots of ways you can be active during pregnancy, but the exercises listed below may not be safe now you’re pregnant.
+There are lots of ways you can be active during pregnancy, but the exercises listed below may not be safe now you are pregnant.

 Contact sports and pregnancy

-Contact sports are activities such as football, rugby, hockey or martial arts.
-Because of the way they are played, there is a risk of your bump being hit and so it’s best not to do them at all while you’re pregnant.
+Do not do contact sports are activities such as football, rugby, hockey or martial arts.
+There is a risk of your bump being hit so it is best not to do them at all while you are pregnant.

 Any exercise or activity where there is a risk of falling, such as skiing, climbing or horse riding, can be risky.
 This is because your growing bump alters your centre of gravity, which can make it harder to keep your balance.

-If you cycle and you’re worried about falling, you could change to indoor cycling in a gym.
+If you cycle and you are worried about falling, you could change to static cycling.

 Exercising at high altitudes in pregnancy